-- flight activity surveys should be undertaken from the same VP locations used during baseline surveys to monitor the flight activity of target species.
-A suggested survey schedule is in Year 0, 1, 2, 3, 5, and 10, subject to the agreement of stakeholders.
-A minimum of 3 hours of survey effort per VP location per month would be undertaken.
+- Year-round collision monitoring: carcass searches, carcass persistence trials and observer efficiency trials should be completed at least once per month throughout the first year, then continued following a review of the data.
+Monitoring will determine whether the actual bird collisions are in line with the predicted values.
+Carcasses of all species found on site should be recorded. - Flight activity surveys should be undertaken from the same Vantage Point (VP) locations used during baseline surveys to monitor the flight activity of target species.
+A suggested survey schedule is to undertake surveys in Year 0, 1, 2, 3, 5, and 10, subject to the agreement of stakeholders.
+A minimum of three hours of survey effort per VP location per month would be undertaken.
 Upon completion of surveys in Year 10, the need for further monitoring should be assessed.
-This would help establish any disturbance/displacement effects of the operational turbines on the resident bird species; - targeted raptor surveys should also be undertaken to monitor the status of nesting raptor species within the vicinity of the Proposed Development, in order to further determine the displacement effect.
+This would help establish any disturbance/displacement effects of the operational turbines on the resident bird species. - Targeted raptor surveys should also be undertaken to monitor the status of nesting raptor species within the vicinity of the Proposed Development, in order to further determine the displacement effect.
 This survey should be undertaken in Year 0, 1, 2, 3, 5, and 10.
-Upon completion of surveys in Year 10, the need for further monitoring should be assessed: - collaboration with other renewable energy developers to ensure that a joined-up approach to wider habitat management for eagles is promoted on Skye.
-The Applicant is committed to pursuing these discussions through the Skye Developer Forum 35.
-This will include funding for an eagle research programme to cover an agreed wider area and consider suitable mitigation strategies; and - close collaboration with the Highland Raptor Study Group (HRSG) is established in order to facilitate a research programme aimed at furthering understanding of whitetailed eagle and golden eagle population prospects in the light of an increasing number of renewable energy projects on the Isle of Skye.
+Upon completion of the surveys in Year 10, the need for further monitoring should be assessed. - Collaboration with other renewable energy developers to ensure that a joined-up approach to wider habitat management for eagles is promoted on Skye.
+The Applicant is committed to pursuing these discussions through the Skye Developer Forum .
+This will include funding for an eagle research programme to cover an agreed wider area and consider suitable mitigation strategies. - Close collaboration with the Highland Raptor Study Group (HRSG) will be established in order to facilitate a research programme aimed at furthering understanding of white-tailed eagle and golden eagle population prospects, in the light of an increasing number of renewable energy projects on the Isle of Skye.

-Given the broad range of existing data, a flexible monitoring programme is recommended and should be undertaken at reasonable intervals throughout the lifespan of the Proposed Development.
-For example, the above monitoring can take place annually during construction, and after the Proposed Development becomes operational, during years 1-3, 5 and 10, with the requirement for further surveys to be determined thereafter based on previous survey results.
+Given the broad range of existing data, a flexible monitoring programme is recommended, which should be undertaken at reasonable intervals throughout the lifespan of the Proposed Development.
+For example, the above monitoring can take place annually during construction, and once the Proposed Development becomes operational, during years 1-3, 5 and 10, with the requirement for further surveys thereafter to be determined based on previous survey results.